PascalPixel/alchemy-gcc/README.md

 | gcc-3.0 release | `gcc-3.0/` | `build.sh` / `install.sh` | `tools/gcc3/` |

-Both reproduce the full goldensun ROM byte-identically. **gcc-2.96 is the default for GS1 work** because it natively reproduces fingerprint #5 (MUL → shift-add) and fingerprint #4 (small-constant pool preference for halfword stores), which stock gcc-3.0 cannot reach via any flag combination. gcc-3.0 stays around for cross-checking and as a starting point for the eventual GS2 compiler (Camelot forked their toolchain around the GS1 → GS2 transition).
+Both reproduce the full goldensun ROM byte-identically. **gcc-2.96 is the default for GS1 work** because it natively reproduces several ASM fingerprints, which stock gcc-3.0 cannot reach via any flag combination. gcc-3.0 stays around for cross-checking and as a starting point for the eventual GS2 compiler (Camelot forked their toolchain around the GS1 → GS2 transition).